hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 All existing achievements were created for the PPSSPP core in [RALibRetro](https://github.com/RetroAchievements/RALibretro), which has the same timing and plugins as RetroArch.
 Unfortunately, due to deficiencies in libretro's design, achievement checks don't run at the correct time in RALibRetro or RetroArch - so if your achievement works correctly in RetroArch and not in PPSSPP standalone, the achievement is broken.

-## Developing achievements for PPSSPP
+## Developing achievements for PPSSPP using RAIntegration

 Achievements are best developed with emulators supporting something called [RAIntegration](https://github.com/RetroAchievements/RAIntegration).
-PPSSPP does not yet do that, unfortunately, so your best bet is still RALibRetro.
-RAIntegration support will be added to PPSSPP in the future, but I can't give a time frame - things are in flux with regards to RAIntegration vs rcheevos, and I don't want to implement a solution that will become outdated.
+The official builds of PPSSPP will start supporting that in version 1.18, but it's already available in the latest [development builds](/devbuilds).

+To use RAIntegration, you need a fresh version of the DLL.
+Drop it next to PPSSPPWindows64.exe, then enable RAIntegration support in `Settings/Tools/RetroAchievements/Development/Enable RAIntegration`.
+Then restart the emulator.

+There are sometimes some drawing issues with the RA menu, which should show up next to the Help menu.
+If it's not there but should be, try just clicking in the empty space next to "Help".

 ## How do I register?